-Designer and Maker of Bohemian Jewelry
+Designer and Maker of Boho Chic Jewelry

-including Save a Child's Heart, Look Good Feel Better, GEMS, Batey Girls, Nomi Network, Strength to Strength, TADA!
+Through her jewelry collection, Amy supports several philanthropic institutions, including Save a Child's Heart, Look Good Feel Better, GEMS, Batey Girls, Nomi Network, Strength to Strength, TADA!
 Youth Theater and Stray from the Heart.